 25 min walk from Spanish Steps

-🚴 Insider Tip: A really fun way to explore Villa Borghese is to rent a bike.
-This is especially refreshing to do in the summer to get some breeze!
-You can rent bikes in either Viale Goethe or Viale dell’Uccelliera — both locations are inside the park.
-You can choose between regular bikes, 2-people tandem bikes, and even 4-people quadricycles (perfect for families with kids)!
+🚴 Insider Tip: A fun way to explore Villa Borghese is to rent a bike.
+You can rent one in either Viale Goethe or Viale dell’Uccelliera — both locations are inside the park.
+You can choose between regular bikes, 2-people tandem bikes, and even 4-people quadricycles (perfect for families with kids).

 Visit time: 20-30 mins